 - Partner 2 children up and get them both to stand on one leg

-- Aim of the game is to try and push one another so that their other foot touches the floor.
+- The goal is to try and push one another so that their other foot touches the floor.

 - The winner stays in the ring and the next young boxer steps in.

-- Keep going until there is one boxer left, they are king of the ring.
+- Keep going until there is one boxer left, they are the king of the ring.

 This drill practices balance, agility and body movement whilst playing a fun, competitive game.